AkelaInc/avmu/README.md

 ## Changes:

+0.0.6
+ - Re-enable RTTI in the DLL, so it stops exploding.
+Whoops, sorry about that.

 0.0.5
  - `utilPingUnit()` now takes an optional parameter to specify the number of retry attemps for the ping.